eLocal/business_atomic_events/README.md

 ```

 #### Configuration
 1. Ensure existence of Open Search indices that will receive data fed by this gem.
 Please refer to https://aws.amazon.com/opensearch-service/getting-started/ for details.
 Our existing Open Search cluster is here: https://search-john-test-duj2npqk5k27ffd2uwgb52rm7i.us-east-1.es.amazonaws.com`.
+Index names should start with index prefixes which need to be the same for all indices of an application.
+For our major applications.
+Open search index name's structure is `<index_prefix>_<index>`, where both `index_prefix` and `index` are reflected in the YAML configuration file described below in (2).
 2. Create a configuration file `config/business_atomic_events.yml` which will define queries to populate Open Search indices (one query per index) and specify a target index for each query.
 A good example is the affiliates application's configuration file you can find here: `https://github.com/eLocal/affiliates/blob/master/config/business_atomic_events.yml`.
 3. Ensure that a periodic (cron-based) job named `BusinessAtomicEvents::FeedGenerator` runs a few minutes past each hour.